-This bill would make numerous changes to the FEHA.
+This bill would make numerous changes to the Fair Employment and Housing Act (FEHA).
 First, it would expand the scope and content of so-called AB 1825 harassment training.
 While Government Code section 12950.1 presently requires employers with 50 or more employees to provide two hours of harassment training to supervisory employees within certain time frames, this bill would expand this requirement to all employers with five or more employees, and require training be provided to all employees, not simply supervisors.
-This mandatory training would retain the general requirements for AB 1825 training (i.e., "practical guidance" and "practical examples"), and would also need to include "bystander intervention training" and information explaining to all employees how and to whom harassment should be reported and how to complain to the Department of Fair Employment and Housing (DFEH).
-"Bystander intervention training" would require information and practical experience to enable bystanders to recognize potentially problematic behaviors, and provide the motivation, skills, and confidence to intervene as appropriate.
+This mandatory training would retain the general requirements for AB 1825 training (i.e., "practical guidance" and "practical examples"), and would also need to include "bystander intervention training" and information explaining to all employees how and to whom harassment should be reported and how to complain to the DFEH.
+"Bystander intervention training" would require information and practical experience enable bystanders to recognize potentially problematic behaviors, and provide the motivation, skills, and confidence to intervene as appropriate.